FactomProject/walletmgr/readme.md

 Factom Wallet Manager
 ==========

-This program exports the root seed of the current factom wallet is a portable format.
+This program exports the root seed of the current factom wallet in a portable format.
 It can printed to paper and backed up securely.

 Note, the seed was not intended to be a deterministic wallet, but can be used as such.